Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx8-asymmetric-commits.md

   <summary>The concept of "asymmetric commitment transactions" is very important if you want to understand how Lightning works.
 To help make sure this makes sense, click here and try to validate the following...</summary>

 As we mentioned above, both Alice and Bob will have their own commitment transaction **for each channel state**.
 Take a moment and see if you can verify the following, using the picture below.
 You will probably have to zoom in!

 - For Channel State 1, Alice's `to_local` has the same amount as Bob's `to_remote`.
 Both of these represent funds that Alice owns.
 - For Channel State 1, both of the `to_local` outputs contain a spending path that allows the counterparty to punish the broadcaster ***if the broadcaster cheats***.
 Remember, "cheating" means publishing an old channel state.
 In other words, if Alice publishes an old transaction, her output has a spending path for Bob to steal her funds.
-If Bob publishes and old transaction, his output has a spending path for Alice to steal his funds.
+If Bob publishes an old transaction, his output has a spending path for Alice to steal his funds.
+- For Channel State 1, Alice produces two distinct signatures: one for her version and one for Bob's.
+This is required since Alice and Bob's versions are technically different, so they will each have a unique signature.
 - For Channel State 2, once Alice sends 1,000,000 sats to Bob, all outputs for Alice and Bob are updated to reflect this payment.
 From this diagram, it should be clear that each party possesses their own unique copy of the commitment transaction, with these versions being asymmetric to one another.
+- For Channel State 2, once again, Alice and Bob both generate unique signatures for each version of the commitment transactions.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/asymmetric_commit_validation.png" alt="asymmetric_commit_validation" width="100%" height="auto">